Value-added tax (VAT)

 Municipal sales and services tax

-A monthly 1% tax is levied on all sales of goods and rendering of services in each of the municipalities of the country.
+A monthly 1% tax is levied on all sales of goods and rendering of services performed within each of the municipalities of the country.

 Municipal registration tax

-An annual 2% tax is levied by each municipality on the average of income received in the months of October, November, and December of the previous year.
+An annual 2% tax is levied by each municipality where the taxpayer has an office or establishment, on the average of income received in the months of October, November, and December of the previous year.
 In the case of the incorporation of a new establishment or enterprise, the municipal registration tax is 1% of the capital invested.

 Real estate municipal tax